 Our meetings are for anyone who has been affected by a loved one’s gambling problem.
 We have been where you are now.
 By sharing in our rooms you will find that you are not alone!

 GamAnon and GA meetings are usually held on the same nights but separate rooms.
 What's said in each is kept confidential so members don’t need to worry about sharing their problems or concerns.
 Within the Charteris Centre meetings are on Thursdays between 7pm and 9pm.

 Gay Gordons Edinburgh is a LGBTQI not-for-profit, community-run Scottish country dance group, formed in 2009.
 The emphasis is on fun.
 All we ask is, if you come to one of our dance evenings, you’re happy to dance with everyone – man with man, woman with woman, or man with woman!

 We meet Monday evenings from 7.30pm at St Ninians Hall within Greyfriars Charteris Centre.
-If interested in ceilidh and Scottish country dancing.
-Join us.
+If you're interested in ceilidh and Scottish country dancing, join us.
 It’s good fun.... and the first evening is free.